 from stage shows

 and other Neo-Pagans, influenced by Crowley (though they would often deny it), have picked up the Crowleyan spelling.
 Others use newer idiosyncratick spellings like "magique" and "majik."
 For whatever reason, this casual approach to spelling seems to have taken off in the mass media, especially things trying to be edgy

 .
 The constant misspelling of "magic" has been known to drive Grammar Nazis

 up the wall, but it is reckommended you don't worry about it too much

+In fiction however, Magick is used to differentiate it from other Fantasy genre magic.
+To simply put, while Fantasy magic has manna-fueled magic and wand waving, magick on the other hand is less flashy, spontaneous, and invisible.
 "Magic" is a word with a long history, and, like most older words, has been spelled all sorts of crazy ways at various times.
 That said, "magic" has been the official spelling ever since modern English was standardized.